melindarichards/Seismic_Stats/README.md

 ![Screenshot](assets/screenshotSeismicStats2.png)

-...the site moves the address to the "Address Information" field (which will hold a few of the most recent searches) and will display the most recent earthquake locations, dates, and magnitutes in a table.
+...the site moves the address to the "Address Information" field (which will hold a few of the most recent searches) and displays the most recent earthquake locations, dates, and magnitutes in a table.

 ![Screenshot](assets/screenshotSeismicStats3.png)

-The site will also plot those earthquake locations on the site's map.
+The site also uses red dots to plot those earthquake locations on the site's map.
+Smaller dots indicate earthquakes of smaller magnitude and larger dots indicate greater magnitude.
 ![Screenshot](assets/screenshotSeismicStats4.png)